gillohner/pubky-iCalendar-research/pubky-ical-specification.md

 All calendar data uses the jCal JSON format (RFC 7265) as the native storage format, with pubky:// URLs for addressing users and resources.

-The design emphasizes simplicity and extensibility - the core specification is lean to facilitate MVP development, while the underlying RFC standards provide a path for future enhancements.
+The design emphasizes simplicity and extensibility—the core specification is lean to facilitate MVP development, while the underlying RFC standards provide a path for future enhancements.